- What is Medicare Advantage (MA)?

 - Coordinated Care Plans These plans include the following:

 - Provider Sponsored Organizations (PSOs)

 - Preferred Provider Organizations (PPOs)

-Private Fee-For-Service Plans (PFFSs) allow an individual to use any doctor or hospital as long as that provider accepts the plan's terms and conditions.
+- Private Fee-For-Service Plans (PFFSs) allow an individual to use any doctor or hospital as long as that provider accepts the plan's terms and conditions.
 (For additional Information Medicare Advantage Private Fee-for-Service Plans - A Primer for Advocates)